 If the activity is integral to the fulfillment of the institution's instructional, research or public service missions, prices may be established at less than full cost recovery upon approval by the institutional chief executive officer or the chief executive officer's designee.

 All contracts offering products or services to other state agencies shall be priced in accordance with Board policy on "Contracts with Other State Agencies, Indirect Cost Reimbursement" in the Fiscal Management and Business Administration section of the Board of Regents Policy Manual, item 11. entitled Contracts.

 If a product is an agricultural or mineral product produced either as a by-product of teaching or research activities or as a product of land owned or leased by an institution, such product shall be sold for its market value.

-This policy was established by the Kansas Board of Regents January 1991, updated April 2014.
-Please direct questions to the KSU Division of Financial Services, Financial Reporting and Asset Management, (785) 532-3807.
+This policy was established by the Kansas Board of Regents January 1991, updated February 2015.
+Please direct questions to the KSU Division of Financial Services, Financial Reporting (785) 532-3807.